This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 - In a room full of people speaking at the same time, it is hard to hear anyone but the person next to you.
 If the range is far below expectations in direct-line-of-sight setups, background radio noise should be investigated.
 Damaged or low-quality radio equipment may be sources of noise.

 For a more detailed introduction to Range and Cloud Connector placement, see the separate white paper on Range.

 The sensors and Cloud Connectors can communicate in different radio modes.
 The normal mode is optimized for low energy usage.
 If the sensor is unable to reach the Cloud Connector in the normal mode, it will try a different high energy mode, referred to as “Boost” as it will boost the communication range.
 In DT Studio, sensors transmitting in boost mode have yellow warning signs on their signal indicators (boost icon).

-In Boost mode the sensors use a different channel, spends longer on transmission and thus drains more energy from the battery.
-The slower transmission mode and higher latency translates into better range.
+In Boost mode, the sensors use a different channel, spend longer on transmission and thus drains more energy from the battery.
+The slower transmission mode and higher latency translate into a better range.

 Number of Cloud Connectors required

 While planning an installation a conservative estimate is that a Cloud Connector will cover 200 square meters, similar to a high-end WiFi base station.
 In some environments, such as tall spacious rooms, much larger areas can be covered by a single Cloud Connector.